 The general scopes of practice for dental hygiene, dental therapy and orthodontic auxiliary were amended in 2011.
+In addition, the oral health therapy scope of practice was expanded on 1 November 2019 to include restorative activities to patients 18 years and older.
 This resulted in a number of practitioners having exclusions imposed on their scopes of practice, which prohibit them from undertaking the excluded activities.
 These practitioners' primary training did not include the full breath of the scope activities.

 Some Council approved courses have been developed by providers, the completion of which will allow practitioners to have exclusions removed from their scopes of practice.
 These address exclusions such as pulpotomies, stainless steel crowns and local anaesthesia.